 There are a few nice affordable co-working spaces in Akiba too.
 Best among these is Lifork on the 4th floor of the UDX bldg.
 They have a variety of shared offices, and even retail.
 Some of the small 2-person offices are as low as $900 USD/mo, which is incredible – considering this is Tokyo – and the UDX bldg. is right across from the JR Akihabara Station, which makes it incredibly convenient.
 Near Suehirocho Station (above), is 1/3 Work Life, which is also good.
 They also offer business mailboxes.
 Rates are below $450 USD/mo.
 Another one in the area is Rampart.
 It’s right across the street from Shosen Book next to Showa Dori.
 They also have door’ed meeting rooms.
 Regus is another option, although quite a bit more expensive.
 BIZcomfort is another option in the area, although there is no staff at all here.
 All you get is a 24-hour keycard.

-Just aross from the Akiba UNI-QLO store, in the block west of the Washington Hotel is a visitor center and a free Wi-Fi hotspot shown below:
+Just across from the Akiba UNI-QLO store, in the block west of the Washington Hotel is a visitor center + free Wi-Fi hotspot: